From anti-racist protester to accidental hero

 Can a chance photo change society?
 Patrick Hutchinson became a public figure this summer after he rescued a man at a Black Lives Matter march.
 Now, he is using his fame to fight inequality.

-Can a chance photo change society?
+So, can a chance photo change society?

 - Do we have a duty to help anyone in need, regardless of who they are?